Examples in the entropy theory of countable group actions

-where $\cP$ is an arbitrary countable measurable partition of $X$ with finite Shannon entropy.
 By a sub-additivity argument it can be shown that the limit defining $h_\mu(T, \cP)$ exists, does not depend on the choice of F\o lner sequence and moreover, if $\cP$ is a {\bf generating} partition (this means that the smallest $\Ga$-invariant sigma-algebra containing $\cP$ is the sigma-algebra of all measurable sets up to measure zero) with finite Shannon entropy then $h_\mu(T, \cP) = h_\mu(T)$.
 In particular, the entropy of the Bernoulli shift action $\G \cc (K,\k)^\G$ equals the Shannon entropy of the base space $H(K,\k)$.
 Entropy for amenable groups was first considered in \cite{kieffer-1975a}.
 See also \cite{ollagnier-book, OW80}.

 Moreover the above entropy coincides with the so-called {\bf naive entropy} defined by: